best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you have a lot of worksheets in your spreadsheet you should create a table of contents that describes the data within each worksheet.
 This will ensure you meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

-This can live within the cover sheet or on its own worksheet, but make sure it is marked up properly as a table and named 'Table of contents' (more information on marking up and naming tables can be found in the [Tables](#tables) section.
+This can live within the cover sheet or on its own worksheet, but make sure it is marked up properly as a table and named 'Table of contents' (more information on marking up and naming tables can be found in the [Tables](#tables) section).
 If it is on its own worksheet make sure this is named 'Table of contents'.

 This table of contents can also contain other information such as the source of the data (particularly if several different sources are used throughout the spreadsheet), the date of the last update and the date of the next update.